 Rare sleeping tablets side effects, such as parasomnias, can be observed with the use of certain Z-drugs, like zopiclone.
 Parasomnias can be characterised as sleep orders which are disruptive and are often related to drinking, eating, walking and talking without any knowledge of doing so.
 In a 2008 study, in the International Journal of Neuropsychopharmacology, zopiclone was revealed to be related to the emergence and exacerbation of sleepwalking, and other parasomnias in extreme cases.

 According to Jordahn and other researchers, the mechanism linked to complex behaviours is still being explored and the relation of Z-drugs to these behaviors (like sleepwalking) may be due to concentrations exceeding the advised limits (2016).

 If you are using a sleeping pill and notice side effects, you can ask yourself some of these important questions:

-By analyzing factors like the above, it is possible to determine whether or not the side effects associated with the sleeping tablets you are using are tolerable or not.
+By analyzing factors like the above, it is possible to determine whether or not the side effects associated with the sleeping tablets available in the UK are tolerable or not.
 If you find these adverse effects may be intolerable, your health care provider may adjust the dosage of the sleeping pill or change the medication altogether.